Friday 26 March 2021

 One way to do this is to use italics.
 Most text typefaces (as opposed to display faces) have a matching italic, and many look different enough from their roman counterparts to be noticed.
 They are also specifically designed to work together, which makes this a very simple solution.

 If italics are not available or they are not appropriate for another reason, a good alternative might be to use the next weight up of the same typeface, be that a semi-bold or a bold.
 Not all typefaces are well suited to this technique.
-Sometimes there is too much difference between weights, so take care not to over-emphasize when using bold.
+Take care not to under- or over-emphasize when using bold: the next weight up might not offer sufficient contrast, or there might be too much difference between weights.

 Using colour to successfully emphasize an individual word or phrase within a passage of text, without disturbing the fluency of reading is much harder to do.